canonical/mysql-operator/docs/how-to/upgrade/upgrade-juju.md

 (upgrade-juju)=
-# Upgrade Juju for a new database revision
+# How to upgrade Juju for a new database revision

 This guide contains instructions to perform a patch or major/minor Juju upgrade to a controller and model containing a database charm.